godotengine/godot-docs/classes/class_displayserver.rst

 - ``id`` is voice identifier.

 - ``language`` is language code in ``lang_Variant`` format. ``lang`` part is a 2 or 3-letter code based on the ISO-639 standard, in lowercase.
 And ``Variant`` part is an engine dependent string describing country, region or/and dialect.

+Note that Godot depends on system libraries for text-to-speech functionality.
+These libraries are installed by default on Windows and MacOS, but not on all Linux distributions.
+If they are not present, this method will return an empty list.
+This applies to both Godot users on Linux, as well as end-users on Linux running Godot games that use text-to-speech.

 \ **Note:** This method is implemented on Android, iOS, Web, Linux (X11), macOS, and Windows.